Kanboard Documentation

 Template Overrides

-Any templates defined in the core can be overridden.
-For example, you can redefine the default layout or change email notifications.
+Core templates can be overridden.
+For example, you can redefine the default layout or modify email notifications.

 $this->template->setTemplateOverride('header', 'theme:layout/header');

-The first argument is the original template name and the second argument the template to use as replacement.
+The first argument is the original template name, and the second argument is the replacement template.

 <?= $this->render('kanboard:header') ?>